JakobDev/minecraft-launcher-lib/doc/tutorial/getting_started.rst

 -------------------------
 Minecraft Directory
 -------------------------
 To get started with minecraft-launcher-lib, you need a Minecraft Directory first.
 You can use a new directory or the default Directory of Minecraft.
-You can get the default Directory with minecraft_launcher_lib.utils.get_minecraft_directory().
+You can get the default Directory with :func:`~minecraft_launcher_lib.utils.get_minecraft_directory`.

 .. code:: python